ginaBai/BSK/BowlingScoreKeeper/README_v1.md

 [Online Bowling Game Score Calculator](https://bowlinggenius.com)

+# Checklists

+Use the following checklists to improve the quality of your test suite.

-# Checklist
+## Test Case Checklist

-## For each test case, use the following guidelines:

 ### Each test case *should*:
 - [ ] be executable (i.e., it has an **@Test** annotation and can be run via “Run as JUnit Test”)